bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 ```

-...Which gave me a whopping 50,000 checked per second.
+...Which gave me a whopping 50,000 'random' ROMs checked per second.
 With the heuristics, I was finding one 'promising' ROM for every 2.59 million ROMs generated.
 It's one ROM per minute.
 And the best part is all of these ROMs could be assumed to do _something_ if I ran them in an emulator.

-## First Results
+## First Results, from 10,000 ROMs

+After checking _billions and billions_ of potential ROMs, I had a collection of about 10,000 that passed the heuristics laid out above.
+I could move onto the next step: checking them all in an emulator.